timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 hypertables][distributed-hypertables].

 ## Chunk architecture
 Each chunk is a standard PostgreSQL table.
 The hypertable is an abstraction on top of the chunks, making the whole entity look and behave like a single table.
-In PostgreSQL vocabulary, the hypertable is a "parent table" and the chunks are its "child tables."
+In PostgreSQL terminology, the hypertable is a "parent table" and the chunks are its "child tables."

-To enforce each chunk's time boundaries, each chunk includes constraints.
+To enforce each chunk's time boundaries, each chunk includes time constraints.
 For example, a specific chunk can only contain data with timestamps within `['2020-07-01 00:00:00+00', '2020-07-02 00:00:00+00']`.